Updated on December 13, 2024

 • Cracked lips or corners of the mouth

 Oral thrush can be treated with antifungal medications.
-The medication comes in different forms – such as topical creams, tablets, and lozenges.
+The medication comes in different forms, such as topical creams, tablets, and lozenges.
 Lifestyle changes may also be recommended to prevent the infection from coming back.

-When to See a Doctor
+When Should You See a Doctor?

 In most cases, red dots or bumps on the tongue do not require medical attention.
 But talk to a doctor if: